-The Affordable Care Act (ACA), also known as ObamaCare, and the transformation of the health insurance marketplace are having an undeniable affect on the healthcare industry—one that health administrators need to understand if their organizations are going to stay in business.
+The uncertainty and complexity of health care post-Obama and the transformation of the health insurance marketplace are having an undeniable effect on the healthcare industry—one that health administrators need to understand if their organizations are going to stay in business.
 From a growing number of insured people to changing financial models, the health industry’s business practices are in transition.
 Ryan Johnson, an operations administrator at Mayo Clinic and an instructor in the Master of Arts in Health and Human Services Administration at Saint Mary’s University of Minnesota, explains that more patients with health insurance who are seeking care are impacting the system, as are changing financial models.

 “There are a number of rapidly changing initiatives that are starting to play out,” says Johnson.
 “It’s such a critical component for organizations to really keep their finger on the pulse because of how impactful it is to operating margins.”